megha1906/July-Leetcode-Challenge-Solutions/README.md

 --> This Challenge is beginner-friendly and available to both Premium and non-Premium users on leetcode.com.
 It consists of 31 daily problems over the month of July.
 A problem is added here each day, and you have 24 hours to make a valid submission for it in order to be eligible for rewards.

 This repository contains the solution of the everyday challenge in C or C++.
-The links for all the questions day wise has been provided here for better understadning.
+The links for all the questions day wise has been provided here for better understanding.

 Keep coding!